Serjeant-at-Arms of the Sri Lankan Parliament: Ceremonial events

 Serjeant-at-Arms is in charge of arranging ceremonial events in parliament such as state functions, visits of foreign heads of state and government, lying in state.

 Uniform

 At the formation of the post, the Serjeant-at-Arms adopted the white tropical dress uniform of the colonial service with a white pith helmet, shoulder mail and sword.
 By the 1970s the Serjeant-at-Arms had adopted dark blue uniform in the style of an Army officer's (of the rank of Major) No. 2 Dress uniform with a cross belt and shoulder mail.
-At present the Serjeant-at-Arms, the Deputy Serjeant-at-Arms and the Assistant Serjeant-at-Arms uses two uniforms.
-On ceremonial occasions they would wear a dark blue uniform in the style of a General Officer's No. 1 Dress uniform (but with different gorget patchs and shoulder-boards).
+This evolved into two sets of uniforms worn by the Serjeant-at-Arms, the Deputy Serjeant-at-Arms and the Assistant Serjeant-at-Arms.
+From the early 2000s to 2020, the ceremonial uniform was a dark blue uniform in the style of a General Officer's No. 1 Dress uniform (but with different gorget patchs and shoulder-boards).
 A cap is worn, medals and a sword with a steel scabbard.
+Since the 2020s, this has changed to a single-breasted black jacket four buttons, matching trousers, white shirt, blue tie, peaked cap, and black leather shoes, while carrying naval style sword with a steel scabbard and naval style gold rings on the cuffs with the ensigns of the mace.
+Ex-service personal, wear their medals and qualification badges.
 During the normal sitting days of the House, they would wear a white uniform with medal ribbons.